Reik96/Bank_Marketing_Project/README.md

 ## Further Steps:

-Now my model can predict around 75 % of Clients who are willing to sign the term deposit, which is not bad.
+Currently my model can predict around 75 % of Clients who are willing to sign the term deposit as such.
 To improve the model more data of clients with the label "yes" is necessary.
+The EDA revealed a lot of information about the clients.
+In addition to the machine learning model, the marketing department could adjust their campaigns with the current information (e.g. determine the target group).

 Furthermore, I have to admit that there are certainly still many things that I could have examined and included.
 Nevertheless, I am satisfied with my first machine learning project and would be happy to receive feedback, criticism and further suggestions.